Compensation - People Development Magazine

 Once you’ve implemented the process, intentionally include space for adapting it regularly going forward.
 You’re bound to have missed some edge cases or scenarios.

-Compensation is the exchange for value between employer and employee.
-When there are large discrepancies between top and bottom earners, an imbalance in the system arises.
-When employees, for example, feel unfairly treated when it comes to compensation they might tend to put less effort into their work.
-This, in turn, leads to lower quality products or services which might decrease your profit, which in turn will mean you have to cut salaries even more, creating a destructive cycle.
+Compensation is the exchange of value between the employer and the employee.
+When there are significant discrepancies between top and bottom earners, an imbalance in the system arises.
+When employees, for example, feel unfairly treated when it comes to compensation, they might tend to put less effort into their work.
+This, in turn, leads to lower-quality products or services, which might decrease your profit, which in turn will mean you have to cut salaries even more, creating a destructive cycle.

 Are you ready to take a step towards a more teal way of operating?
 Do you need help to diagnose where you are and define a strategy to transition towards teal?
-Do you need a coach to instil a more teal way of operating in your organization?
-Find out about an organizational growth coaching program tailored to your organization.
-Or get in contact to design a consulting or mentoring engagement to help take your organization to teal.
+Do you need a coach to instil a more teal way of operating in your organisation?
+Find out about an organisational growth coaching program tailored to your organisation.
+Or get in contact to design a consulting or mentoring engagement to help take your organisation to teal.